farrahossama/e-commerce-chatbot/README.md

 - "What is the delivery charge for Wireless Earbuds?"
 - "Show me all available electronics."

-## Installation (Method 1)
+## Installation
-To run the chatbot on your machine, follow these steps:
+To run the chatbot, follow these steps:

 1. Clone the repository:
    ```bash